 Many people are not aware that there is a medical specialty known as Applied Kinesiology that uses muscle testing and integrates various procedures such as chiropractic, medical massage, acupuncture, nutrition and exercise to help you with most conditions, Here is an example of a woman with carpal tunnel syndrome.

-Cindy was a cashier at Costco.
+Cindy was a cashier.
 She had been experiencing severe hand and wrist pain for months that has progressively been getting worse.
-She had taken to wearing a brace, tried the prescribed drug Neurontin, did her physical therapy faithfully and had one cortisone shot, all of which did not remedy her condition.
+She had taken to wearing a brace, tried a prescribed drug, did her physical therapy faithfully and had one cortisone shot, all of which did not remedy her condition.

 The company offered her disability or a job change but she thoroughly enjoyed her work and respectfully refused both.
 A coworker told Cindy about her success seeing an Applied Kinesiologist for the same condition and gave her the name of her doctor.